 Reason: APTs and insider threats highlight the need for continuous monitoring and sophisticated threat detection mechanisms.
 Organizations must adopt advanced cybersecurity tools to identify and neutralize these stealthy threats before they cause significant damage.

-Understanding the zoo of risks in the cyber realm is crucial for developing robust defense strategies.
+Understanding the zoo of cyber risks in the cyber realm is crucial for developing robust defense strategies.
 While Black Swans remind us of the importance of preparedness for the unknown, Grey Rhinos emphasize the need for proactive measures against foreseeable threats.
 White Elephants urge us to reconsider the value of outdated assets, and Black Jellyfish highlights the danger of slow-moving, insidious threats.
-By recognizing and addressing these diverse risks, organizations can better protect themselves in the complex world of cybersecurity.
+By recognizing and addressing these diverse cyber risks, organizations can better protect themselves in the complex world of cybersecurity and cyber risks.